Alternative Approval Process (AAP)

 When does the District of Squamish run AAPs?

-Borrowing is a valuable and effective financial tool that is taken on annually to spread the cost of large capital projects over the life of a project, allowing a project to be paid for by current and future taxpayers.
-Borrowing is used in addition to grants, cash from reserves, Development Cost Charges and property taxes.
+Borrowing is a valuable and effective financial tool that helps to spread the cost of large projects over the project’s lifetime, so that a project is paid for by current and future taxpayers.

 Who is eligible to participate in an AAP?